csbailey5t/nlp-ad/readme.md

 The top-level script of the app is at the root of the project directory.
 Individual pages are separate Python files in the `ui_pages` directory, and expose functions imported into the top-level script for use.

 The Streamlit app contains a page, API POC, that integrates the Libraries' catalog search with the API server detailed below.
-Given a search query, the page will return the top catalog API results for the query, and the results from the keyword extraction endpoint of the workshops API for the same query.
+Given a search query, the page will return the top catalog API results for the query, the results from the keyword extraction endpoint of the workshops API for the same query, and workshop titles that match based on similarity.
+This page of the app currently works only locally, and requires the FastAPI server to be running locally as well.

 ## FastAPI app